A HUNDRED YEARS HISTORY

-REYDEL products started to be made out of leather and progressively plastic materials and elements were tested.
-1956 marked the turning point of REYDEL using cutting edge materials on almost every product meeting customers’ needs.
-In this perspective, REYDEL’s teams dedicated their production exclusively to moped manufacturers Peugeot Cycles and Motobécane.
+Reydel’s products started to be made out of leather and progressively plastic materials and elements were tested.
+1956 marked the turning point of the company using cutting edge materials on almost every product meeting customers’ needs.
+In this perspective, Reydel’s teams dedicated their production exclusively to moped manufacturers Peugeot Cycles and Motobécane.

-Thanks to this technological evolution, REYDEL teams developed new engineering skills.
-Therefore in 1959 REYDEL produced its first plastic parts for an automaker entering the automotive market.
+Thanks to this technological evolution, the Reydel teams developed new engineering skills.
+Therefore in 1959 Reydel produced its first plastic parts for an automaker entering the automotive market.

 Development continued with the production of armrests for the Renault 15, 17 and 5 and of door trims for the Peugeot 204, 304 and 504.

 Innovation continued as the first “thermoformed” Instrument Panel was produced in 1974, a proof of the unique know how of the company’s engineers.

 Agility and proximity

 The following years, the company went through a diversification of products and activities opening subsidiaries in the United Kingdom and France and in 1980 it became a dedicated automotive supplier.

 The just in time activity started in Gondecourt and the company continued to adapt to the automakers’ demanding needs, always improving the quality of its products and obtaining in 1994 a Quality Award from Fiat.

 The group then decided to focus on the automotive market.
 Therefore, following Peugeot’s advice, it created a joint venture with a fabric manufacturer and continued its strategy of implantation close to the customer’s sites.